It seems to only happen to those who love their lawn.

 Azadirachtin is generally safe when used properly but has some toxicity to marine life.

 Additionally, raw neem can cause chemical burns if applied topically to plants, so clarified neem is generally used for foliar sprays.

 Will Neem Harm Beneficial Creatures?

-The good news is that neem oil won’t harm earthworms and similar creatures.
+The good news is that neem oil won’t harm earthworms and pollinators.

-The bad news is that you must apply neem oil at dusk or dawn to avoid harming beneficial insects, like bees, ladybugs, and other friendly fliers that can be affected by the Azadirachtin.
+The bad news is that you must apply neem oil at dusk or dawn to avoid harming beneficial insects or natural predators, like bees, ladybugs, butterflies, and other friendly fliers that can be affected by the Azadirachtin.